 Help prevent your child from having baby bottle tooth decay with regular dental visitsRequest an appointment

 Tooth decay in very young children and infants is called baby bottle tooth decay.
 It typically impacts children who fall asleep drinking sweetened liquids for extended periods of time.
 Falling asleep while drinking sweetened liquids is particularly harmful because saliva flow is decreased during sleep.
 The natural sugars in these liquids stick to an infant’s teeth and allows for bacteria to grow and thrive off it.
 As a result of this thriving bacterium, the infant can experience tooth decay.
 Baby bottle tooth decay typically affects the upper front teeth, but other teeth can also be impacted by it.

 Baby bottle tooth decay is easily preventable under the right circumstances.
 There are numerous healthy practices you and your child can follow such as mixing juice with water and avoiding soft drinks entirely.
 If possible, try and reduce the amount of sugar in your child’s diet.
-In addition to regular oral health check-ups, here are just a few things that you can do to help prevent your child from having baby bottle tooth decay:
+In addition to regular dental visits, here are just a few things that you can do to help prevent your child from having baby bottle tooth decay: